04. Autonomy and Loops — ReAct Loop¶

 ReAct is an acronym for Reason + Act.
 This is a pattern where the agent:

-This isn't magic — it's simply a loop where the model processes the results of previous actions in context and generates the next step.
+There's no magic here — it's simply a loop where the model processes the results of previous actions in context and generates the next step.

 An autonomous agent works in a loop: